unixyhuang/unixyhuang.github.io/_pages/about.md

 ---

 ### 👨🏻‍🎓 Biography
-My name is **Xinyu Huang** (in Mandarin), also you can call me **Shin Yu Fong** (in Gan Yu) or **Sum Yu Wong** (in Cantonese).
+My name is **Xinyu Huang** (in Mandarin), **Shin Yu Fong** (in Gan Yu), or **Sum Yu Wong** (in Cantonese).
 I am currently working towards my PhD degree at [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/comp/), advised by [Dr. Yuanqing Zheng](https://www4.comp.polyu.edu.hk/~csyqzheng/).
 My research focuses on applying advanced AI techniques into mobile computing systems.
 Previously, I received my BE degree from [University of Electronic Science and Technology of China](https://www.en.uestc.edu.cn/).
 For more information, please refer to my up-to-date [CV](https://unixyhuang.github.io/CV_V2024.pdf).

 ### 📝 Something to Say...
 Born in a small town of China in 2001, I was given the name **Xinyu (心宇)**, which in Chinese means **holding the whole universe in one's heart**.
 True to my name, I have always been eager to explore the wonders of the world.
 My curiosity has led me to a wide range of interests, from playing instruments like the saxophone and violin to engaging in sports such as basketball, ping-pong, and badminton.
 I also have a deep fascination with philosophy and politics.
 My diverse interests inspire me to embrace the world as a life artist, continually exploring and creating.
-This passion for discovery is also the reason why I decided to pursue a PhD degree.
-ANd my long-term research goal is to build human-centered reliable AI systems, especially focusing on mobile computing and human-AI interaction.
+This passion for discovery is also the reason why I decided to pursue a PhD.

 ### 🤓 Research Interests
 My current research interests include but are not limited to:
-- AI for IoT Applications
+- AI for IoT
-- Mobile Computing Systems
-- Human-AI Interaction
+- Trustworthy AI
-- Security & Privacy
+- Large Language Models

 ### 📧 Contacts
 If you are willing to share some interesting thoughts about life and research, please feel free to contact me: